 Wild expectations from self-publishing

 So where did this new breed of author come from?
-The ones that expect to sell a bucket load of books and attain instant financial independence and pay off their credit card just by self-publishing an ebook on Amazon Kindle.
+The ones that expect to sell a bucket load of books, make tons of money, and attain instant financial independence and pay off their credit card just by self-publishing an ebook on Amazon Kindle.

-Well, there are a lot of people making a lot of money out of promoting this fantastic dream and have implanted a notion that ebook publishing is a winning scheme because there are millions of people who buy books.
+Well, there are a lot of people making a lot of money out of promoting this fantastic dream.
+Some have implanted the notion that ebook publishing is a winning scheme because there are millions of people who buy books.

 In my mind, the turning point was when Amanda Hocking’s success became big news.
 That she was a total outlier didn’t matter to many who read about, and envied her success.

 From that point on, the rush was on to emulate her success.
 Well, I’m sure a lot of people had the same idea in the ’60s and wanted to be the next Beatles, Mick Jagger, Cher or Cat Stevens.

 The truth about any art form is that it is next to impossible to emulate successful people and get to the top.